Showing posts with label Brave New World. Show all posts

 I don’t even know where to begin, honestly, except to say that I can’t get George Orwell out of my head.
 We’ve been a nascent oligarchy for 20 years now, but it became official yesterday, with a bunch of smug centibillionaires sitting front and center at the indoor swearing-in ceremony yesterday.
 “All animals are equal, but some animals are more equal than others.”

 It's Wednesday now and I'm back in the office, where the network is down for the second straight day.
 Weird, right?
 Probably just a coincidence.
 Meanwhile, I see that the President pardoned an international drug trafficker - a handsome well-educated white conservative Eagle Scout international drug trafficker, but an international drug trafficker nonetheless.
 It's fine, though.
 I'm sure that if Kamala Harris had won the election and pardoned Luigi Mangione on her second day in office, it would have been fine with everyone.
 I also read that we're apparently going to invest $500b in AI infrastructure.
-Let's not worry about actual infrastructure in a country in which a ship collides with a bridge, which then collapses.
+Let's not worry about actual physical infrastructure in a country in which a ship collides with a bridge, which then collapses.
 And where's the executive order on grocery prices?
 Will no one think about the eggs?
 Well, at least the broligarchs are getting their money's worth.

 We had tickets for the Capitals game on January 18, a Saturday night, against the Penguins, and we sold those tickets.
 Let me tell you that we don't skip a Saturday night game, and we don't skip a Pittsburgh game.
 But based on videos of MAGAs partying in Chinatown and Penn Quarter that I saw later, we made the absolutely correct call.
 Instead, we hung around a bar in Arlington with Saints parents and swimmers, celebrating senior day and a win in the pool.
 Absolutely the right call.
 And the Capitals beat Pittsburgh, so they didn't need us there anyway.